Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing: Introduction

-Existing works on MoE-related distributed learning focus on integrating MoE with federated learning (FL) to mitigate the heterogeneous data issue.
-Typical examples include Fedmoe \cite{mei2024fedmoe}, pFedMoE \cite{yi2024pfedmoe}, and PFL-MoE \cite{guo2021pfl}, which aim to enhance the personalized federated learning performance; however, they ignore the constraints of computation capacity for each client.
+Existing work on MoE-related FL integrates MoE mainly to mitigate the heterogeneous data issue.
+Typical examples include FedMoE \cite{mei2024fedmoe}, pFedMoE \cite{yi2024pfedmoe}, and PFL-MoE \cite{guo2021pfl}, which aim to enhance personalized FL performance while ignoring the constraints of computation capacity for each client.
 To this end, Chen \textit{et al.} introduce a resource-aware \cite{chen2025efficient} federated MoE, where load balance and local computational cost are jointly optimized.
-In addition, Qin \textit{et al.} propose an optimal expert selection for distributed MoEs on the wireless edge, in which an optimization-based approach is introduced to address resource constraints \cite{qin2025optimal}.
-Other MoE-based edge computing works also include channel-aware MoE \cite{song2025mixture} and HetuMoE \cite{nie2022hetumoe}.
+Other MoE-based edge computing works also include expert selection \cite{qin2025optimal}, channel-aware MoE \cite{song2025mixture} and HetuMoE \cite{nie2022hetumoe}.

 Despite some successes, these works assume that a complete MoE structure can be deployed on each client, overlooking the fact that limited local computational resources cannot support all expert networks simultaneously when they are activated during training.
 Therefore, instead of conducting federated training on the entire MoE-based LAM model, a more practical approach is to partition the MoE network into smaller components and deploy them across different edge devices.
 This allows the system to leverage computational resources from a larger number of edge nodes through efficient coordination over communication networks.
 However, such a setup has not yet been explored in the context of edge computing.
 The associated issues regarding data heterogeneity, privacy preservation, communication efficiency, model personalization, and generalization remain open challenges.